As asked by former students, here are the top five questions we receive from students considering a semester in Florence:

 How do I apply?
 When will I find out if I’ve been accepted?

 You can apply here.
-You will fill out an on-line application, a transcript (we will do this for SU students), a study abroad approval form (visiting students only), and a $70 application fee.
+You will fill out an online application, upload a transcript, complete a study abroad approval form (visiting students only), and pay a $50 application fee.
 Once we receive all of these materials, your file will be reviewed for acceptance.
 We have rolling admission, so as soon as your application is reviewed, you’ll receive a decision from our office.